jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 whether `transient-mark-mode` is enabled or not.
 When it makes sense, if `transient-mark-mode` is on and there is an active region, the command applies to the text in the region.
-For example, `C-c C-s b` would make the region bold.
+For example, `C-c C-s b` (`markdown-insert-bold`) would make the region bold.
 When this is not the case, many commands then proceed to work with either the word at the point (e.g., for italics) or the current line (e.g., for headings).

 There are also some parallel commands that act specifically on the region, even when `transient-mark-mode` is disabled.
 These commands